zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

        https://gateway:port/api/v1/sysviewlpr1/endpoint1/...
        ```

-    * If a customer system administrator sets the service ID to `vantageprod1`, the API URL in the API Gateway appears as the following URL:
+    * If a customer system administrator sets the service ID to vantageprod1, the API URL in the API Gateway appears as the following URL:
        ```
        http://gateway:port/api/v1/vantageprod1/endpoint1/...
        ```
 * **title**

-  specifies the human readable name of the API service instance.
+  specifies the human readable name of the API service instance (for example, "Endevor Prod" or "Sysview LPAR1").
 This value is displayed in the API Catalog when a specific API service instance is selected.
 This parameter is externalized and set by the customer system administrator.

-  **Examples:**

-    * Endevor Prod
-    * Sysview LPAR1

   **Tip:** We recommend that you provide a specific default value of the `title`.
         Use a title that describes the service instance so that the end user knows the specific purpose of the service instance.

 * **description**

     specifies a short description of the API service.

+    **Example:**

+    "CA Endevor SCM - Production Instance" or "CA SYSVIEW running on LPAR1".

      This value is displayed in the API Catalog when a specific API service instance is selected.
 This parameter is externalized and set by the customer system administrator.

-    **Examples:**

-    * CA Endevor SCM - Production Instance
-    * CA SYSVIEW running on LPAR1

   **Tip:** Describe the service so that the end user knows the function of the service.